Christianity

+Christianity began in the 1st century, after the death of Jesus, as a Judaic sect with Hellenistic influence in the Roman province of Judaea.
+The disciples of Jesus spread their faith around the Eastern Mediterranean area, despite significant persecution.
+The inclusion of Gentiles led Christianity to slowly separate from Judaism in the 2nd century.
+Emperor Constantine I decriminalized Christianity in the Roman Empire by the Edict of Milan in 313 AD.
+Later, Constantine convened the Council of Nicaea in 325 AD, where the Nicene Creed was adopted, and where Early Christianity was consolidated into what would become the state religion of the Roman Empire by around 380 AD.
+The Church of the East and Oriental Orthodoxy both split over differences in Christology during the 5th century, while the Eastern Orthodox Church and the Catholic Church separated in the East–West Schism in the year 1054.
+Protestantism split into numerous denominations from the Catholic Church during the Reformation era (16th century).
+Following the Age of Discovery (15th–17th century), Christianity expanded throughout the world via missionary work, evangelism, immigration, and extensive trade.
+Christianity played a prominent role in the development of Western civilization, particularly in Europe from late antiquity and the Middle Ages.

-The four largest branches of Christianity are the Catholic Church (1.3 billion), Protestantism (800 million), the Eastern Orthodox Church (220 million), and the Oriental Orthodox churches (60 million), though thousands of smaller church communities exist despite efforts toward unity (ecumenism).
-Despite a decline in adherence in the West, Christianity remains the dominant religion in the region, with about 70% of that population identifying as Christian.
+The three main branches of Christianity are Catholicism (1.3 billion people), Protestantism (800 million), and Eastern Orthodoxy (300 million), while other prominent branches include Oriental Orthodoxy (60 million) and Restorationism (35 million).
+Smaller church communities number in the thousands.
+In Christianity, efforts toward unity (ecumenism) are underway.
+In the West, Christianity remains the dominant religion even with a decline in adherence, with about 70% of that population identifying as Christian.
 Christianity is growing in Africa and Asia, the world's most populous continents.
-Christians remain greatly persecuted in many regions of the world, particularly in the Middle East, North Africa, East Asia, and South Asia.
+Many Christians are still persecuted in some regions of the world, particularly where they are a minority, such as in the Middle East, North Africa, East Asia, and South Asia.

 Etymology

-Early Jewish Christians referred to themselves as 'The Way' (τῆς ὁδοῦ), probably coming from Isaiah 40:3, "prepare the way of the Lord".
-According to Acts 11:26, the term "Christian" (Χρῑστῐᾱνός, Khrīstiānós), meaning "followers of Christ" in reference to Jesus's disciples, was first used in the city of Antioch by the non-Jewish inhabitants there.
+Early Jewish Christians referred to themselves as being of 'The Way' (τῆς ὁδοῦ), an expression possibly coming from Isaiah 40:3, "prepare the way of the Lord".
+According to Acts 11:26, the term "Christian" (Χρῑστῐᾱνός, Khrīstiānós), meaning "followers of Christ" and referring to Jesus' disciples, was first used in the city of Antioch by the non-Jewish inhabitants there.
 The earliest recorded use of the term "Christianity/Christianism" (Χρῑστῐᾱνισμός, Khrīstiānismós) was by Ignatius of Antioch around 100 AD.
+The name Jesus comes from Ἰησοῦς Iēsous, probably from יֵשׁוּעַ Yēšūaʿ.